MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 Console.WriteLine(myOutput);
 ```

-Note that the configuration was given inline to the kernel with a reference to the maximum number of tokens to use `maxTokens`, the variability of words it will use as `topP`, and the amount of randomness to consider in its response with `temperature`.
-To learn more about these function parameters read how to [configure functions](configurefunctions).
+Note that the configuration was given inline to the kernel with a `PromptTemplateConfig` object instead of a `config.json` file with the maximum number of tokens to use `MaxTokens`, the variability of words it will use as `TopP`, and the amount of randomness to consider in its response with `Temperature`.
+Keep in mind that when using C# these parameters will be _PascalCased_ (each word is explicitly capitalized in a string) to be consistent with C# conventions, but in the `config.json` the parameters are _lowercase._  To learn more about these function parameters read how to [configure functions](configurefunctions).

 ## Take the next step